Session 4: Computational Methods for Dynamic Economies and Games

 Presented by: Philipp Renner, Stanford University

 This paper contributes to the theoretical and numerical analysis of discrete time dynamic principal agent problems with continuous choice sets.
 We first provide a new and simplified proof for the recursive reformulation of the sequential dynamic principal agent relationship.
 Next we prove the existence of a unique solution for the principal's value function, which solves the dynamic programming problem in the recursive formulation, by showing that the Bellman operator is a contraction mapping.
 Therefore, the theorem also provides a convergence result for the value function iteration.
+To compute a solution for the problem we have to solve a collection of static principal agent problems at each iteration.
+Under the assumption that the agent's expected utility is a rational function of his action, we can transform the bilevel optimization problem into a standard nonlinear program (NLP).
+We can then solve these nonlinear problems with a standard NLP solver.
+The final results of our solution method are numerical approximations of the policy and value functions for the dynamic principal agent model.
+We illustrate our solution method by solving variations of two prominent social planning models from the economics literature.

 Aug 3 | 2:00 pm to 3:15 pm